Researchers have studied abciximab in three-phase III clinical trials: EPIC, EPILOG, and CAPTURE.

 Percutaneous coronary intervention (PCI): 0.25 mg/kg IV bolus administered 10 to 60 minutes before the start of PCI followed by infusion of 0.125 mcg/kg/min for 12 hours, not to exceed 10 mcg per minute.

 Unstable angina/non-ST-elevation MI (UA/NSTEMI) unresponsive to conventional medical therapy with planned PCI within 24 hours: 0.25 mg/kg IV bolus followed by an 18 to 24-hour infusion of 10 mcg/min, concluding one hour after PCI.
 An ACT of 300 seconds and an aPTT of 70 seconds should be aimed for while completing PCI.
 Dosage does not require modification for patients with renal failure.

 Infuse at a maximum rate of 10 mcg per minute and do not mix with other drugs.

-Aneurysm of coronary vessels: Kawasaki disease (off-label use, 2 months to 7 years) 0.25 mg/kg IV loading dose by bolus, followed by an infusion of 0.125 mcg/kg/minute for 12 hours.
+Aneurysm of coronary vessels: Kawasaki disease (off-label use, two months to 7 years) 0.25 mg/kg IV loading dose by bolus, followed by an infusion of 0.125 mcg/kg/minute for 12 hours.
 Standard therapy includes IV gamma globulin 2 gm/kg, give 24 to 48 hours before abciximab, and aspirin 80 to 100 mg/kg per day.
 All subjects were heparinized and also stabilized on warfarin before hospital discharge (study dosage).

 Rare but severe side effects include thrombocytopenia, anaphylaxis, major hemorrhage (cerebrovascular, pulmonary), and non-hemorrhagic cerebrovascular accident.

 Abciximab administration is not associated with a higher risk of bleeding in those undergoing CABG treatment.

 Pregnancy category C risk has not been ruled out.
-Infant risk while breastfeeding has not had research performed to date.
+Infant risk during breastfeeding has not had research performed to date.

 All of the followings are contraindications for the use of abciximab:

 The clinician should monitor complete blood counts (CBCs), prothrombin time (PT), activated clotting time, and signs and symptoms of bleeding.

 There is not a minimum toxic dose listed.
-It is advised to begin with the therapeutic dose and to monitor patient response carefully.
+It is advisable to begin with the therapeutic dose and to monitor patient response carefully.
 There is not enough research to verify the efficacy or safety of abciximab use in pediatric patients.